aprilyngaro/Bpp/README.md

         <h1>Bread and Pastry Product</h1>
     </header>
     <div class="description">
+     let's explore here.

-     let's explore here.the delightful world of homemade breads and pastries.
+The delightful world of homemade breads and pastries.
 Our collection is baked fresh with passion and premium ingredients.
     </div>
     <section class="products">
         <div class="product">